Buried Treasure: The Mix Tape From Hell

 Perhaps the most bizarre story is the one of "Dominique."
 The record was sung by a Belgian nun using the English name The Singing Nun on her American records and the moniker Souer Sourire (Sister Smile) elsewhere.
 Her real name was Jeanine Deckers and she eventually left the Church because of her disagreements with Rome over contraception.
 Later, she and her female partner opened a school in Belgium for autistic children that ran into tax trouble with the government.
 Unfortunately, she and her very distraught companion committed suicide together over the scandal in 1985.
 "Dominique," sung in French, began a four week stint at #1 on Pearl Harbor Day, 1963.
 Is it any wonder that The Beatles, who released "I Want To Hold Your Hand" in America the very same month, were considered saviors of popular music?

 Each of the songs discussed here is very different from the others in style, temperament, and in its appeal to certain demographic groups.
 While these tunes weren't the only hits to emerge from strange places they were among the more significant ones.
 Today, all of them are virtually forgotten, perhaps deservedly so.
 I'll let you decide.

 First, here is "No Matter What Shape Your Stomach Is In" and the original Alka-Seltzer commercial that inspired it.

-Next, you can listen to The New Seekers play their hit and the Coke commercial from which it was adapted.
+Next, you can listen to The New Seekers sing their hit and the Coke commercial from which it was adapted.

-Here is a video of Sadler lip-syncing "The Ballad of the Green Berets" on TV, and finally, you can listen to The Singing Nun do her thing.
+Here is a video of Sadler singing "The Ballad of the Green Berets" on TV, and finally, you can listen to The Singing Nun do her thing.